bruceravel/demeter/documentation/DPG/mue/deglitch.rst

 The ``deglitch`` method is not the easiest thing to use. :demeter:`demeter` has no built in way of identifying potential spurious points.
-This method is the most bare-boned implementation possible. :quoted:`Here are some data points, remove them!` This method is intended to be the backend of some kind of interactive, graphical deglitching tool, like the one in :demeter:`athena`.
+This method is the most bare-boned implementation
+possible: :quoted:`Here are some data points ... remove them!` This method is intended to be the backend of some kind of interactive, graphical deglitching tool, like the one in :demeter:`athena`.